agda/agda-stdlib/paper/paper.md

 - Verification of routing protocols [@daggitt2023routing]

-`agda-stdlib` has had a synergistic relationship with the development of Agda itself, prompting the implementation of several new language features.
+The development of `agda-stdlib` has had a synergistic relationship with that of Agda itself, prompting the implementation of several new language features.
 For example, `agda-stdlib` is designed to be compatible with several different compiler options, including `--cubical` and `--safe`.
 To enable this, in 2019 Agda categorised all language options into two categories of ''infective'' and ''coinfective'', allowing any library to precisely partition code that can be used under certain flag combinations.
 This categorisation enables libraries to integrate safe Agda code with code that uses unsafe operating system calls, while maintaining the safety guarantees of the former.

-Additionally, the development needs of `agda-stdlib` has directly influenced the language by requesting the ability to attach custom messages to definitions, which are then displayed by the compiler when the definitions are used, enabling the implementation of deprecation warnings.
-This lets ends users more easily evolve their code along with the evolution of `agda-stdlib`.
+Additionally, the development needs of `agda-stdlib` have directly influenced the language by requesting the ability to attach custom messages to definitions, which are then displayed by the compiler when the definitions are used, enabling the implementation of deprecation warnings.
+This lets end-users more easily evolve their code along with the evolution of `agda-stdlib`.

 # Design